Erick-Lascano/Erick-Lascano.github.io/_projects/1_project.md

 ### 📊 Results & Insights

-All the analysis is documented within the `Spotify_Data_Analysis.ipynb` notebook.
+All the analysis is documented within the [repository](https://github.com/Erick-Lascano/Data-Analysis-with-Python-Stanford-Continuing-Studies-CS-65W).
 Key findings include the identification of distinct clusters of songs that share similar "energy" and "danceability" profiles, providing a data-driven approach to playlist generation.

 The dataset used in this project is courtesy of Kaggle: [Top Spotify Songs 2023](https://www.kaggle.com/datasets/nelgiriyewithana/top-spotify-songs-2023/data).